Learning with the Head, Heart and Hand

 More than anything, we believe children need to love and be loved.
 Our partnership with parents provides insight into each child’s uniqueness and is essential to our nurturing children who are happy, healthy and secure in every aspect.

-Our Lower School begins from the ages of 6-7.
+Our Lower School begins in Class 1 at age 6/7 and continues up to Class 8 at age 13/14.
 At this age, children learn, grow and flourish under the loving and secure care and direction of the Class Teacher.
 Lessons begin to become more structured with a variety of creative opportunities available.
 Practical and creative activities are part and parcel of every lesson.
 Movement, music, drawing are part of the learning process, whether the lesson is Maths, English, History or Science.

 Languages, music, painting, woodwork, drama, yoga, gardening, sports and much more give pupils a holistic education in the hand, heart, and head.